 Getting To Iquitos - Air Travel

-When looking for flights consider one flight into Lima, then a separate flight from Lima to Iquitos.
-You will find many more options into LIma, and probably save money.
-It does have the disadvantages of two separate itineraries in case a flight is delayed or canceled or your baggage gets lost.
+When looking for flights you may consider one itinerary into Lima, then a separate one from Lima to Iquitos.
+You will find many more options into Lima, and may save money.
+This approach does have a disadvantage if your flight or bags get delayed as they will not be responsible for getting you and your bags from Lima to Iquitos, but you may find greater flexibility at a more reasonable price.

 Staying in Iquitos, Peru - Hotels & Accommodations